 13. What is the role of the secretariat?

 The day to day coordination and implementation of ZESN’s activity to achieve the organisation’s goals and objectives.

 14. In what ways are you different from the Zimbabwe Electoral Commission?

 The Zimbabwe Electoral Commission (ZEC) is a constitutional body while ZESN is a non-governmental organisation.
 Our role is to observe elections and election related activities with a view towards advocating for a free and fair electoral process in Zimbabwe, while ZEC is the electoral management body in charge of running the elections.

 15. What is your relationship with ZEC, government, political parties?

-ZESN has a professional working relationship with the aforementioned, which is based on ZESN’s principles of promoting democratic
+ZESN has a professional working relationship with the aforementioned, which is based on ZESN’s principles of promoting democratic elections in Zimbabwe.

 16. Is ZESN apolitical?